-The main source of water in the study area is Bhima River.
-The water samples from wells in the field where effluent is applied and also other wells bore wells in the study area were collected for detailed analysis and the results are given in Annexure II.
+The main source of water in the study area is Dudhganga River.
+The water samples from wells in the field where effluent is applied and also other wells bore wells in the study area were collected for detailed analysis.
 All the bore well waters examined are found to be fit for irrigation purpose.
 The ground water is good and it can be used for drinking after filtration and disinfection.